-ANTH 4431: Women in Society
+ANTH 4431 - Women in Society

 A cross-cultural study of the environment, biological and cultural factors in the division of labor; and assignment of roles, male and female.
-"Women's Studies Course."
-(Crosslisted with SOCI 4431 Women in Society).
+"Women's Studies Course.

-ANTH 4432: Human Rights and Social Justice
+ANTH 4432 - Human Rights and Social Justice

 Exploration of conceptions of human rights and of recent attempts to reconcile such conceptions in the context of globalization and from the perspective of social justice.